rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

    reaches zero.
 Synchronization pulse means that the cycle counter should be set to zero.
 Followers adds any configured offset time on their own.
 5. Coordination active.
-If external control bits are used: Leader sends START/STOP order using M0006 or M0013 to followers during the cycle.
-   Leader continuously checks that coordination is possible in all followers (see step 1) through subscription on output (S0004) _coordination is possible_.
+Leader continuously checks that coordination still is possible in all followers (see step 1) through subscription on output (S0004) _coordination is possible_.
 Coordination is terminated if it turns false is any follower.
+6. If external control bits are used: Leader sends START/STOP order using M0006 or M0013 to followers during each cycle.

 ![Figure 4: Sequence at coordination with synchronized cycle timer](appendix_coordination_img/central_coordination.png)